Hack-Usagi/AnalogStickDisable/README.md

 #### Ver1.0
 Release
 #### Ver1.1
-Patched all known control functions.
+Patched all known control functions.<br>
 Two versions added so that only one analog stick can be patched.